-Our method is based on the observation that urban scenes consist of objects demonstrating both planar and non-planar regions, and that object boundaries lie in the connections between the planar and nonplanar regions.
+Our method is based on the observation that urban scenes consist of objects demonstrating both planar and non-planar regions, and that object boundaries lie in the connections between the planar and non-planar regions.
 In special cases where adjacent objects contain only non-planar regions (e.g., vehicles underneath trees), our method will not be able to differentiate them.
 In addition, our approach generates segments for semantic classification, which reduces memory consumption as well as the number of samples.
-Specifically, if the training data covers a small area (e.g., H3D (Kölle et al., 2021)) and only a few segments are generated after over-segmentation, the number of samples may not be sufficient to train a competent model.
+Specifically, if the training data covers a small area (e.g., H3D [59]) and only a few segments are generated after over-segmentation, the number of samples may not be sufficient to train a competent model.
 Possible solutions include data augmentation of segments and graph connections or adding more labeled data.
 Besides, our method requires adjacency information of the mesh for incremental region growing.
 Additional preprocessing is necessary for meshes that are non-manifold or contain duplicated vertices, as they destroy the topological adjacency information.
 Potential solutions can be to split non-manifold vertices or to reconstruct adjacency information of duplicated vertices.
-In our experiments, the meshes in the SUM dataset (Gao et al., 2021) are 2manifold, while the meshes in the H3D dataset (Kölle et al., 2021) are not.
+In our experiments, the meshes in the SUM dataset [3] are 2-manifold, while the meshes in the H3D dataset [59] are not.